 Beginning of the "Croft-Goodall Test".
 It may sound like a nerd's utopia to rival Duckworth and Lewis, but in fact refers to something a little more feisty.
 West Indies did not take too kindly to the perceived incompetence of umpire Fred Goodall during the second Test against New Zealand, in Christchurch, and refused to take the field after tea on the third day.
 It took lengthy negotiations during the rest day to save the match and the tour, but things got worse on the fourth day: Colin Croft, hopping mad after a flurry of no-balls, a warning for bowling bouncers and a rejected caught-behind appeal, ran straight into Goodall in his run-up.

 The highest Test score by a No. 9.
 After Mohammad Azharuddin put New Zealand in at Eden Park today, it was all going to plan when they were 131 for 7 shortly after lunch.
 Enter Ian Smith to smack a sensational 173 off only 136 balls.
 At the close of the first day New Zealand had careered to 387 for 9.
 Smith's 100 came up off 95 balls, at which point all hell broke loose: 23 balls later he passed 150.
-Young Indian seamer Atul Wassan, who had the temerity to use the helpful early conditions to take four wickets, was slaughtered for 17 off one over and 24 off another, equalling the then Test record.
+Young Indian seamer Atul Wassan, who had the temerity to use the helpful early conditions to take four wickets, was slaughtered for 17 off one over and 24 off another, equalling the Test record for most runs off an over at the time.
 His eventual figures - 16.4-1-108-4 - looked like something from the days of eight-ball overs.

 The day of 68 extras - conceded by West Indies against Pakistan.
 It was ignominy for an esteemed sextet too: the five bowlers were Andy Roberts, Colin Croft, Joel Garner, Maurice Foster and Viv Richards; Deryck Murray was the wicketkeeper who let 40 byes go past.
 For the record, the breakdown was: 29 byes, 11 leg-byes and 28 no-balls.